yvelikova/axway-open-docs/content/en/docs/apigtw_admin/admin_existing.md

 * Microsoft SQL Server
 * MariaDB

-API Gateway also supports Apache Cassandra for internal data storage.
-For details on supported database versions, see the [API Gateway Installation Guide](/bundle/APIGateway_77_InstallationGuide_allOS_en_HTML5/).
+The gateway also supports Apache Cassandra for internal data storage.
+For details on supported database versions, see the [API Gateway Installation Guide](/docs/apigtw_install/).

 ## Anti-virus

-API Gateway supports Anti-Virus (AV) scanning using virus scanning engines from third-party vendors such as McAfee, Sophos, and ClamAV.
+The gateway supports Anti-Virus (AV) scanning using virus scanning engines from third-party vendors such as McAfee, Sophos, and ClamAV.
 Depending on the engine, this scanning can happen in-process or remotely using a client SDK or Internet Content Adaptation Protocol (ICAP).
-The API Gateway takes message attachments, passes them to the AV scanner, and then acts on the decision.
+It also takes message attachments, passes them to the AV scanner, and then acts on the decision.
 The following conditions apply:

 * AV signature distribution and updates are performed using mechanisms of the anti-virus vendor.
 * Licensing for the AV engine is performed through the AV vendor distribution channels.